So, you want to start a YouTube channel?

-- Choose something fun, interesting, unique or different that you will do once you reach 200 subscribers (e.g., shave your head, do a funny thing in public do a crazy dance on video, a free giveaway, embarrass yourself or whatever)
+- Choose something fun, interesting, unique or different that you will do once you reach 200 subscribers (e.g., shave your head, do a funny thing in public do a crazy dance on video, a free giveaway, embarrass yourself, or whatever)

-This is a great way to spread a word about you and your channel with little effort and having a fun time doing it.
+This is a great way to spread the word about you and your channel with little effort and having a fun time doing it.
 People love this kind of stuff, they will jump on board to support you and help you accomplish your goals.

 Comment your own video